 David Ragsdale, PhD

-David Ragsdale obtained his B.Sc.
-(1982) from the University of Illinois in Psychology.
-He later went on to acquire his PhD (1989) from the University of California, in the Department of Psychobiology.
-His postdoctoral work (1990-1995) was carried out at the University of Washington in the Department of Pharmacology.
+David Ragsdale obtained his B.Sc. in psychology (1982) from the University of Illinois.
+He went on to acquire his PhD (1989) from the University of California in the Department of Psychobiology.
+His postdoctoral studies (1990-1995) were carried out at the University of Washington in the Department of Pharmacology.

 Dr. Ragsdale’s work focuses on improving the teaching and learning of neuroscience at McGill.
 To that end, he teaches courses for undergraduate, graduate and medical students on topics ranging from cell and molecular neuroscience to neuroanatomy and philosophy of mind.
 As a member of the Faculty of Medicine Faculty Development Team and in collaboration with McGill Teaching and Learning Services, he conducts workshops and other activities for McGill faculty on best practices in teaching, student assessment and graduate student supervision.
 Dr. Ragsdale is former associate director of McGill’s cross-disciplinary neuroscience graduate program, the Integrated Program in Neuroscience, a member of the McGill Institute for Health Science Research, and serves as the Deputy University Research Integrity Officer.
 Dr. Ragsdale has received several teaching awards including the Faculty of Medicine Honour List for Teaching Excellence, the Canadian Association for Medical Education Certificate of Merit, and the McGill Principal’s Prize for Excellence in Teaching.